Yosemite Hikes masthead (Washburn Point)

 Difficulty: Extreme.
 It's long, steep at the beginning and end, and more dangerous than most Yosemite hikes.
 It's probably the most difficult of all Yosemite day hikes.
 On the traditional 1 to 10 scale, this one rates an 11.

 Insanity Factor: 9 out of 10.
-Wait 'til you get to the cables, and you'll see what we mean.
+Wait 'til you get to the cables, and you'll see.

-Bathrooms: Across the bridge below Vernal Falls (with plumbing and running water), near the Emerald Pool above Vernal Falls (outhouse style), above Nevada Falls (outhouse), and at Little Yosemite Valley campground (requires a short detour from the trail).
+Bathrooms: At Happy Isles (including plumbing), just across the river from the trailhead; at the bridge below Vernal Fall (also with plumbing); near the Emerald Pool above Vernal Fall (outhouse style); above Nevada Fall (outhouse); and at Little Yosemite Valley campground (requires a short detour from the trail).

-There's also potable water just across the bridge below Vernal Fall, 0.8 miles (1.2 km) up the trail.
+The last potable water is just across the bridge below Vernal Fall, 0.8 miles (1.2 km) up the trail.

 Driving Directions: The trailhead is at the east end of Yosemite Valley, to which almost all roads in Yosemite lead.
 From 140, just stay on the road until you're in Yosemite Valley; from the north (Big Oak Flat) entrance, do the same; from the Tioga Road, go west until it terminates at Big Oak Flat Road, then turn left and follow Big Oak Flat Road to the valley; from the south entrance, take highway 41 (which you're already on) all the way to the valley.